georgemandis/remote-working-list/README.md

 — Created and curated by [George Mandis](https://george.mand.is).

-For tips on how to use this project please read [Resources and strategies for remote workers and freelancers ](https://george.mand.is/2017/10/resources-and-strategies-for-remote-workers-and-freelancers/)
+For tips on how to use this project please read: [Resources and strategies for remote workers and freelancers ](https://george.mand.is/2017/10/resources-and-strategies-for-remote-workers-and-freelancers/)

 ## Pull Requests